 Upon seeing the lone man coming back towards his truck, she flees it very quickly and goes back to the forest.
 The lone man catches up with her and this time grabs hold of her and really violently tries to rape her this time.
 This encounter leaves her feeling disoriented and then we see some rips in her legs, revealing oily black skin underneath, she takes off her whole fleshy disguise and what follows is perhaps the creepiest moment of the film.

 In this regard, that scene almost plays out like a piece of moralising that Burton would put in his films.
-To this end, the lesson being if you embrace your female form to the fullest extent, you are prone to being vulnerable from the repercussions of that, in this scene the lusts of men.
+To this end, the lesson being if you embrace your female form to the fullest extent, you are prone to being vulnerable to the repercussions of that, in this scene the lusts of men.
 Although this could also be read as the alien embracing her humanity and becoming more vulnerable, given the skin she chose to wear throughout the film.

-I also saw a little bit of David Cronenberg in this ending, regarding his early examination of Body Horror, in films such as Videodrome and The Fly.
-The key line from the latter mentioned 1986 picture particularly struck me when thinking of this scene “I’m an insect who dreamt he was a man and loved it.
+I also saw a little bit of David Cronenberg in this ending, regarding his earlier examination of Body Horror, in films such as Videodrome and The Fly.
+The key line from the latter mentioned 1986 picture, particularly struck me when thinking of this scene “I’m an insect who dreamt he was a man and loved it.
 But now the dream is over… and the insect is awake.”

 When thinking about it within this context and situation, the line has resonance because of how the film is structured.
-You can see that Scarlett`s alien character almost did dream she was a human, and how that is now over, going back to my reading of her reaction to seeing her fleshy face disguise.
+You can see that Johanson’s alien character almost did dream she was a human, and how that is now over, going back to my reading of her reaction to seeing her fleshy face disguise.